amirtal75/gitHub-service-status-monitoring/README.md

+Solution:
+Monitoring service to track Github status API for incidents

 # Code explanation:
     service can run in test mode by setting env var TEST_FLOW = true in the services config map